Maine School Choice Roadmap

 Families in Maine can also consider private schools, nonpublic schools that charge tuition.
 Private schools may offer a unique curriculum, smaller class sizes, or a faith-based tradition.
 Maine’s private schools come in all shapes and forms, from religious schools to schools designed for children with special needs.

-As of June 2022, the Supreme Court ruled in Carson v.
-Makin that Maine’s town tuitioning program cannot exclude religious private schools from the options parents could choose through the program.
+In 2022, the Supreme Court ruled in Carson v.
+Makin that Maine’s town tuitioning program cannot exclude religious private schools from the options parents can choose through the program.
+However, currently only one religious school is approved to participate.

-Learn more at the Maine Catholic School Directory and Private School Review: Maine.
+Learn more at the Maine Catholic School Directory, Maine Community Foundation, and Private School Review: Maine.

 Maine Online Learning